What Is Disaster Relief? IRS Definition and Tax Help Explained

 - In some cases, you can amend a prior-year return to deduct qualified disaster loss and potentially get your refund sooner.

-TL;DR: IRS disaster relief provides temporary tax help, like deadline extensions and deductions after a federally declared disaster.
-It only applies if both FEMA and the IRS recognize your area.
+TL;DR: IRS disaster relief provides temporary tax help, like deadline extensions and deductions after a federally or qualifying state-declared disaster.

 Disasters don’t just damage homes.
 They disrupt finances, too.
 When that happens, understanding disaster relief and how the IRS can help becomes essential for recovery.